drizzle-mizzle/CharacterAI-Discord-Bot/README.md

 > Also, I have to note that I'm very new to .NET and C#, so my code can be (and it is) kinda awful.
 Whole thing was made just for fun and with self-educational intentions.

 ##  How to set up
+> There are some big updates were made.
+> This section will be updated soon.
 1. Create a new Discord application with bot (you can easily find guide on the internet, so I won't focus on this part here).
+ (don't forget to enable all "Intents" switchers)
 2. Get your bot token and place it in `Precompiled/_YOUR_OS_/Config.json file.`.
 3. Create character.ai account if you don't have one.
 4. Sign in, open DevTools (<Ctrl+Shift+J> in Chrome), find "Network" page and go to the "Fetch/XHR" section.